 Opioids

-Opioids are a group of drugs made from plants such as the opium poppy [23503].
-They can be legal medicines (pharmaceutical opioids) used for pain relief which are prescribed by a doctor (such as fentanyl and oxycodone), or illegal drugs, like heroin [23509][26504][23503].
+Opioids are a group of natural and synthetic drugs that are made from the poppy plant (Papaver somniferum) or synthetic compounds with similar properties [26504][49604].
+They can be legal medicines (pharmaceutical opioids) used for pain relief which are prescribed by a doctor (such as fentanyl and oxycodone), or illegal drugs, like heroin [26504].
+Opioids are considered depressant drugs because they slow down the messages travelling between the brain and the body.

 • avoid combining opioids with other depressant drugs like alcohol or benzodiazepines

-• try safer injecting practices like using clean needles and other injecting equipment and not sharing with others
+• using clean needles and other injecting equipment and not sharing with others

 • avoid injury by not driving or using machinery while intoxicated